RocHack/grooveboat/readme.md

 npm install
 ```

-* Build the JS and CSS
+* Build the JS and CSS for production
 ```
 npm run build
 ```